Rolias/trello-helper/readme.md

 # Trello Helper - Simplifying the Trello API

 This project is designed to make using the Trello API a lot easier and to provide a lot of higher level functions to perform common tasks.
 It uses ES6 features.
 Most of the functions take a single parameter with object property names that help describe the function.
 This means you can't get the parameters in the wrong order.
-The options or body properties can often be set to just `{}`.
+If you don't need the options or body properties, you can often just set them to `{}`.
 The code is commented with `JSDoc 3` syntax so at least in Visual Studio Code the code assistance is very useful.
 If you use tslint or enable `// @ts-check` you will also get guidance from the editor if you don't create a correctly formatted object.

 [![NPM version](https://img.shields.io/npm/v/trello-helper.svg?style=flat-square)](~https://www.npmjs.com/package/trello-helper)
 ![BuildStatus](https://img.shields.io/travis/Rolias/trello-helper.svg)